inrupt/solid-common-vocab-js/README.md

   .addLabel('Personne', 'fr')
   .addLabel('Persona', 'es')

-// Default to the English labelLiteral (if there is one). var personLabel = person.label
+// Default to the English label (if there is one). var personLabel = person.label

-// Request an explicit language for the labelLiteral (but if there isn't one, fallback to the
+// Request an explicit language for the label (but if there isn't one, fallback to the
 // English one, if there is one). personLabel = person.asLanguage('fr').label